Best Roasted Vegetables and Seasoning Mix

 - Flavorings.
 Feel free to use any combination of seasonings that you like best.
 If I have them on hand, I love to incorporate fresh herbs and a drizzle of fresh lemon juice.
-Other seasonings that work great are paprika, parsley and fun seasoning salts.
+Other seasonings that work great are paprika, garlic powder, parsley, cumin, red pepper flakes and fun seasoning salts.

-If you try this easy roasted vegetables recipe, let me know!
+If you try this, let me know!
 Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
-It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.

 Best Roasted Vegetables

 - 3 medium carrots, peeled and cut into 1 – 1-1/2 inch chunks

 - 1 pound about 4-1/2 cups baby red potatoes, halved or quartered

 - 1 medium red bell pepper, cut into 1 – 1-1/2 inch chunks